SpongePowered/SpongeDocs/source/devs/forge/contributing.rst

 PATH Environment Variable
 =========================

-The PATH environment variable essentially tells your operating system where to look for executable programs.
-Ensure your PATH environment variable is set correctly prior to working on Sponge.
-Oracle provides `instructions <https://www.java.com/en/download/help/path.xml>`_ on setting and changing the PATH environment variable.
+The ``PATH`` environment variable essentially tells your operating system where to look for executable programs.
+Ensure your ``PATH`` environment variable is set correctly prior to working on Sponge.
+Oracle provides `instructions <https://www.java.com/en/download/help/path.xml>`_ on setting and changing the ``PATH`` environment variable.

 On Unix-based systems, the environment variable is ``$PATH``.
 On Windows, the environment variable is ``%PATH%``.

-It is recommended to construct your system profile in such a way that the PATH environment variable to set up correctly when you log in, rather than having to manually update it each time you want to work on Sponge.
+It is recommended to construct your system profile in such a way that the ``PATH`` environment variable to set up correctly when you log in, rather than having to manually update it each time you want to work on Sponge.

 JAVA_HOME Environment Variable
 ==============================

-The JAVA_HOME environment variable is an environment that is set in the shell, and is the directory in which the Java Developer Kit is installed.
-It is recommended to construct your system profile in such a way that JAVA_HOME is set up correctly each time you log in.
+The ``JAVA_HOME`` environment variable is an environment that is set in the shell, and is the directory in which the Java Developer Kit is installed.
+It is recommended to construct your system profile in such a way that ``JAVA_HOME`` is set up correctly each time you log in.

 Windows
 ~~~~~~~

 #.
 Launch the Command Prompt.
 #.
 To find the path, run ``dir C:\Program Files\Java``
 #.
-To set JAVA_HOME, run ``set JAVA_HOME=C:\Program Files\Java\<your jdk version>``
+To set ``JAVA_HOME``, run ``set JAVA_HOME=C:\Program Files\Java\<your jdk version>``

 Alternatively, if you are uncomfortable using the Command Prompt, you can use a GUI:

 #.
 Right-click ``My Computer`` and click ``Properties``.
 #.
 Click ``Advanced``, then ``Environment Variables``.
 #.
 Under ``System Variables``, click ``New``.
 #.
-The name is JAVA_HOME, and the value is the installation path for the Java Development Kit.
+The name is ``JAVA_HOME``, and the value is the installation path for the Java Development Kit.
 #.
 Click ``OK``.
 #.
 Click ``Apply Changes``.